Sean Holley: Media work

 Following his departure from the Ospreys in February 2012, Holley has worked as a pundit and analyst on BBC Wales' rugby programming including Scrum V.

 In June 2012, Holley was approached by Town & Country Broadcasting regarding hosting a radio show about rugby.
 The first series of the show, titled Rugby Nation and broadcast on Nation Radio along with other Town & Country stations across South Wales started in August 2012.
 Rugby Nation was nominated in the Best Sports Programme category at the 2013 Sony Radio Academy Awards, and won the bronze award in the category.

 Holley now works regularly not only for the BBC and Nation but also for BT Sport, Talksport and Sky Sports.
-He has recently collaborated with award-winning education technology company Aspire2Be to devise a new programme for schools called iBroadcast.
 He is an Ambassador for the charity Rugby For Heroes as well as the Velindre Cancer Centre and works closely with sports travel company Venatour.

 Holley also hosts a rugby and entertainment podcast called Tuesday Club with fellow commentator and Welsh rugby player Shane Williams and Rugby fan and actor Kyle Rees.